flexbeats/Crewai-demo/README.md

 After few iterations, I got
 rid of agents interactions error by specifying prompts with function descriptions.

-Although it doesn't work each time, I was able to get following result:
+Although it doesn't work each time, I was able to get results included into output.md